How to Grow Onion Microgreens and Leeks Too!

 Add a premium potting mix to the planting tray.
 A planting tray needs small holes in the bottom so water can be drawn up from below instead of top watering once the greens have germinated.

 The soil should be firmly compacted and level just below the top of the tray.
-Please read this article on why I believe it's better to grow in soil.
+Please read this article on why I believe growing in soil is better.

-Fill the tray just below or up to the top of the lip.
-Level and slightly compact the soil.
-We find that the transparent lid included with the Home Microgreen tray (not the red cover that came with the beta HM tray) works well to level and compact the soil.
+Fill the tray just below or up to the top of the lip—level and slightly compact the soil.
+The transparent lid included with the Home Microgreen tray (not the red cover that came with the beta HM tray) works well to level and compact the soil.

 Step 2

-Use a spray bottle to wet the soil surface with water until you see a sheen of water.
-Allow the water to soak into the soil, then respray the surface two or three more times.
+Use a spray bottle to wet the soil surface until you see a sheen of water.
+Allow the water to soak into the soil, then spray the surface twice or thrice.

 Step 3